□ Captain T. Kirk is at a bar with his crew when someone he knows makes an appearance... □

 "You don't have any plans Capt-Jim?"
 Chelov stuttered over his title.
 "No family or friends to meet with?"
 He questioned, the others humming in accordance with his question.

 "My family... they're not around here."
-The crew noticed that their captain's knuckles were white, presumably from clutching the glass tightly in his grasp.
-"At least none I'm interested in seeing anyway."
+The crew noticed that their captains knuckles were white, presumably from clutching the glass tightly in his grasp.
+"At least none I'm interested in seeing anyways."
 Kirk muttered darkly.
 The group hesitated, casting concerned glances at each other, but brushed it off and continued their individual conversations, nursing their drinks.

 Kirk turned to McCoy, a blinding smile back on his face.
 "So whatcha planning to do with your little princess?
 Gonna spoil her rotten?"
 Jim grinned at his friend.